 According to the Pew Research Center, millennials are defined as the generation born between 1981 and 1996.
 They're important not only because they make up the majority of today's workforce, but also because they have revolutionized the way we work.
 Like no generation before, millennials are mobile, they challenge the traditional top-down structure of companies, and they want more collaboration in the workplace.

 Generation Z are the ultimative technology natives.
 They are more than ever dependent on feedback, since they are used to receiving it from a young age, and having grown up in the era of start-ups and crowdsourcing, they are likely to aspire to being entrepreneurs.

-“Considering this development companies need to step up their game in order to support a workforce that is not only made up of five generations and has, hence, the most diverse demands ever, but is also showing declining engagement."
-In order to balance their needs and improve acquisition, retention and engagement you will have to become a better employer than ever before.
+Considering these developments, "companies need to step up their game in order to support a workforce that's not only made up of five generations—and therefore has the most diverse demands ever—but is also showing declining levels of engagement."
+In order to meet employee needs and improve your abiloity to attract, retain, and engage, employers need to make greater efforts than ever before.

 Generation Z is largely motivated by money.

 The driving forces behind Generation Z in the workplace are financial rewards and career advancements—more so than any other generation before them.
 This isn't hard to understand: while wages for young workers have been stagnant since 2000, prices for health care and college tuitions have been consistently rising.

 Consequently, like no generation before, Generation Z worries about their financial situation.

 While 84% of Generation Z workers say that they'd like to follow a purpose and work for a company in which they believe, financial security has greater relevance.